How To Use And Configure WordPress Widgets – Part 4

 Learn how to add and configure various useful WordPress widgets on your sidebar and how to create custom sidebar widgets …

-In this final section, you are going to learn how to complete this step-by-step tutorial series by configuring a few more commonly-used sidebar widgets.
+In this final section, you will complete the step-by-step tutorial series by learning how to configure a few more frequently-used widgets.

 In WordPress v.
 4.8, WordPress introduced new media widgets covering images, audio, and video, and an updated text widget that supports visual editing